DataDog/integrations-core/docker_daemon/README.md

 For either option, your hosts need cgroup memory management enabled for the Docker check to succeed.
 See the [docker-dd-agent repository][3] for how to enable it.

-#### Host Installation
+#### Host installation

 1. Ensure Docker is running on the host.
 2. Install the Agent as described in [the Agent installation instructions][4] for your host OS.
 3. Enable [the Docker integration tile in the application][5].
 4. Add the Agent user to the Docker group: `usermod -a -G docker dd-agent`
-5. Create a `docker_daemon.yaml` file by copying [the example file in the agent conf.d directory][6].
+5. Create a `docker_daemon.yaml` file by copying [the example file in the Agent conf.d directory][6].
 If you have a standard install of Docker on your host, there shouldn't be anything you need to change to get the integration to work.
 6. To enable other integrations, use `docker ps` to identify the ports used by the corresponding applications.
     ![Docker ps command][7]

-#### Container Installation
+#### Container installation

 1. Ensure Docker is running on the host.
 2. As per [the Docker container installation instructions][8], run: